Aryal-rajiv/RajivAryal-Portfolio/README.md

 Noide mailer for SMTP mail sending protocol
 Recaptcha middleware to handle recaptcha

-Perfect, Rajiv.
-Here's a clean, professional README structure for your **Portfolio Website** project.
-It highlights your use of HTML/CSS for the frontend and Express + Nodemailer for backend form handling—ideal for showcasing your full-stack capability in a simple, elegant way.

 🧰 Tech Stack
 - Frontend: HTML5, CSS3
 - Backend: Node.js, Express.js